 - Stagger your people programs throughout the year for maximum impact.

 When you think of compensation, salary likely comes to mind.
 But in addition to the monetary components of compensation — such as salary, bonuses, merit awards, commission, and equity — there are non-monetary factors that make up employee total rewards.
 This can include health insurance, paid time off (PTO), training and development programs, corporate wellness programs, retirement plans, and flexible work options.

 Total rewards can help companies offer a more well-rounded compensation and benefits package that aligns with what employees want.
 For example, in the past couple of years, work flexibility has become increasingly important, and a study by resume-builder and career resources website LiveCareer even showed that 29% of respondents would quit their current job if they were not allowed to continue to work remotely.

-Why Your Organization Should Have a Compensation Philosophy
+Why You Need a Compensation Philosophy

 While compensation is important for retaining employees, the past few years have shown that other benefits, like flexible work options, have also become essential.
 Due to workers’ changing expectations and priorities, it’s never been more important for organizations to have a compensation philosophy.

 A compensation philosophy is essentially a playbook that establishes the guidelines of how an organization pays and rewards its employees, and it should be tied to company values.
 For example, if a company has identified diversity, equity, inclusion, and belonging (DEIB) as a priority, its compensation philosophy should be structured to ensure equitable salaries and raises across all groups, especially marginalized groups that have traditionally been paid less.
 It should also be reviewed regularly to reduce bias.